organix/uFork/ufork-wasm/lib/requestors/README.md

 # Requestors

 Actors with the following message signature are called "requestors".
 Requestors support cancellation and failure notification.
-They take an optional 'value'.
+They take an optional input 'value'.
 The message sent to a requestor is a "request".

     (to_cancel callback . value) -> requestor